 According to Comic Book Movie on Friday, "Mad Men" actor Jon Hamm was approached during his Disney's "Million Dollar Arm" interview about rumors circulating around the internet regarding him talking with Marvel Studios about the Doctor Strange character.
-Interestingly enough and so par for the course, Hamm said he really knows nothing about his role in the aforementioned movie and found it funny that the Internet can wind up knowing more about him than he would of himself.
+Interestingly enough and so par for the course, Hamm said he really knows nothing about a role in the aforementioned movie and found it funny that the Internet can wind up knowing more about him than he would of himself.

 Back in January though, there was a mention of Hamm rumored for the role, but the source was not really legit.
 It does seem though that as of July Marvel Studios is considering Joaquin Phoenix as an actor for the Marvel Cinematic Universe and is thought to be "strongly considering the offer."